U.S. Labor Board prosecutor hopes to bulk up staffing, budget as gig worker scrutiny grows

 “It will not be a surprise if we continue to see more of these issues come in front of the National Labor Relations Board,” said Ohr.

-The issue of employee misclassification looms large for rideshare and other "gig economy" companies, including Uber Inc (UBER.N) and Lyft (LYFT.O), that rely on contract labor instead of paying overtime and benefits.
-The industry is under pressure from Democratic President Joe Biden's administration, which has increasingly pushed for more rights for workers and to ease their ability to join unions.
+The issue of employee misclassification looms large for rideshare and other “gig economy” companies, including Uber Inc and Lyft, that rely on contract labor instead of paying overtime and benefits.
+The industry is under pressure from Democratic President Joe Biden’s administration, which has increasingly pushed for more rights for workers and to ease their ability to join unions.

 Ohr, a career employee with the NLRB and former regional director for the agency in Chicago, noted that when such cases come up around the country, they can be “consolidated and looked at in a national scope.”